calebelizondo/gradeExplorerTAMUApp/README.md

 ## About the application
 This application provides a convenient dashboard for Texas A&M-College Station students to compare previous grades given by instructors and their course evaluation results.
 This can be especially useful when registering for classes or during add/drop week.

+This application can be run locally using the run.sh script.
+The script will create a python virtual environment that will install Django and other dependencies (a full list can be found in requirements.txt).
+The only dependencies required to run the script are Python and NPM (node package manager).

 ## Tech stack
 Postgresql -> Django -> React